Lucaterre/xmi2conll/README.md

   TYPESYSTEM (str): Typesystem.xml path.

 Options:
-  -o, --output TEXT               output path that contains new conll.
+  -o, --output TEXT               output path that contains new conll,
+                                  if it not specify ./output/ is auto created.
                                   [default: ./output/]
   -tn, --type_name_annotations TEXT
                                   type name of the annotations  [default: de.t